Photo of Asian man with black glasses spooning food into his mouth

 We live our lives online.
 We run our businesses and connect with friends.
 We purchase items and find jobs.
 And every day we’re at risk of a cyber attack.

 Below are stories of New Zealanders who have been targeted by attackers while going about their lives.
-They want to share their stories to encourage New Zealanders to go from exposed to secure online.
+They wanted to share their stories to encourage New Zealanders to go from exposed to secure online.

 First-hand advice on how to own your online